Happy Birthday, David Livingstone!

 |David Livingstone.
 Missionary Travels.|

 Most of us have heard that famous phrase, uttered by Henry Morton Stanley of the New York Herald upon finding David Livingstone in Ujiji, Tanzania, on November 10, 1871.
 However, just because you know the phrase doesn't mean you know the man.
-Come with us as we explore this legendary explorer, in celebration of the 200th anniversary of his birth!
+Come with us as we explore this legendary explorer and celebrate his birthday!

 David Livingstone was the second of seven children born to a tea salesman in Blantyre, Scotland in 1813.
 From the age of ten, he worked in a cotton mill spending twelve hours a day tying broken threads on spinning machines.
 Fortune, however, had him destined for much greater things.
 At 23 years old, he entered Anderson's University in Glasgow to study medicine, and in 1840, after completing his studies in London, he was licensed as a physician and ordained as a missionary.
 Originally intending to serve in China, Livingstone was inspired by the convictions of Robert Moffet, a missionary stationed at Kuruman, a missionary outpost in South Africa.
 Thus, Livingstone began his lifelong affair with Africa and set out in 1840 as a medical missionary to South Africa.
 He would spend the rest of his life exploring Africa, with only two visits to England over the subsequent 32 years.